Smart Meters: For people who want to reduce their energy bill today

 Your new electric meter records your kilowatt hour usage to date.
 Utility customers with smart meters can access their energy usage through their account information on line and by reading their meter on site.
 On average the smart meters automatically scroll through different displays.
 Each display remains on screen for three to five seconds.
 The screens and the amount of time vary slightly depending on whether you are in SCE, SDG&E or PG&E territory.

-Generally the screens read out your kilowatt hour usage to date.
-A kilowatt-hour (kWh) is 1,000 watts of electricity used for one hour.
+Generally, the screens read out your kilowatt hour usage to date.

 Pacific Gas & Electric: There are two different types of meters in use in the PG&E territory.
 Information for how to identify which type of meter you have and the information displayed can be found online here.